SageHourihan/JEDI/README.md

 ## Features
 ### 1. Translation
-The toolkit allows you to translate EDI files by interacting with the Edination API.
-It supports two main modes:
+The toolkit allows you to translate EDI files into JSON using the [edx12](https://github.com/arcward/edx12) library.

-- **Translate (mode: "t"):** Reads an EDI file, sends it to the Edination API for translation, and writes the translated JSON output to a file.
+- **Translate (mode: "t"):** Takes an EDI file and writes the translated JSON output to a file.

-- **Validate (mode: "v"):** Validates an EDI file using the Edination API and provides feedback on its status

 ### 2. Validation

 JEDΙ enables you to validate EDI data, ensuring its compliance with industry standards.
-The validation feature checks for basic syntax, structural correctness, and other relevant criteria using the Edination API.
+The validation feature checks for basic syntax, structural correctness, and other relevant criteria using the [edx12](https://github.com/arcward/edx12) library.
+- **Validate (mode: "v"):** Validates an EDI file and provides feedback on its status

 ## Examples
 Translating a file